Verizon's Redbox Instant video streaming service to shut down

 Subscribers will receive an email notifying them of the termination of the service.
 A separate email will be sent on Oct.
 10 with details on refunds, the statement said.

-The telephone company had only offered Web video services to subscribers using its FiOS TV service, which competes with cable providers such as Comcast Corp and Time Warner Cable .
-(Reporting by Marina Lopes in New York; Writing by Victoria Cavaliere; Editing by Frank McGurty and Andre Grenon)
+The telephone company had only offered Web video services to subscribers using its FiOS TV service, which competes with cable providers such as Comcast Corp (CMCSA.O) and Time Warner Cable TWC.N.

+Reporting by Marina Lopes in New York; Writing by Victoria Cavaliere; Editing by Frank McGurty and Andre Grenon